 Tired of the 9-to-5 grind and wishing you had more time for your family?

-Ten years ago, I was right where you are—craving flexibility, purpose, and a better way to earn outside of the office.
-Now, I’ve discovered a business that’s helping women make up to $350 per hour offering permanent jewelry—and it’s changing lives.
+Ten years ago, I was right where you are, craving flexibility, purpose, and a better way to earn outside of the office.
+Now, I have discovered a business that is helping women make $450 per hour offering permanent jewelry, and it is changing lives.

-When you sign up, I’ll send you my free business plan and eGuide so you can see exactly how it works and how to get started.
+When you sign up, I’ll send you my free 33-page starter guide so you can see exactly how it works and how to get started.
 Freedom is possible.
 Let me show you the first step.

 As a brand-new permanent jewelry artist, argon seemed like an extra hassle—another piece of equipment to buy and an additional step to figure out.
 But once I gave it a try, the difference was obvious.
 My welds were stronger, less brittle, and had a cleaner finish with minimal discoloration.